Lactose Intolerance During Perimenopause

 A few simple dietary changes can minimize the unpleasant symptoms of lactose intolerance.
 Here are some ideas:

-Consume smaller dairy servings.
 Instead of drinking eight ounces of milk at breakfast, sip on four ounces and drink it with other foods.
 This slows digestion and lessens the symptoms of lactose intolerance.
-Or, try lactose-free or lactose-reduced milk.
+You can also try lactose-free or lactose-reduced milk.

 Perimenopausal women experience bone loss due to declining estrogen levels.
 When your body starts to lose bone faster than it can replace it, you risk developing osteoporosis.